 ROSE is a concept, a vision for a region based on the four pillars of sustainability - Economy, Environment, Community (Social) and Culture - being considered equally important within a sustainable economic development strategy.
 We are focussed on Caithness and North Sutherland, a large and relatively remote geographical part of the UK mainland and this region, but one that offers significant opportunities to demonstrate the value of a sustainable economy.

-We work with the Caithness and North Sutherland Regeneration Partnership (CNSRP) amongst others, whose goal is to achieve a fully sustainable economy whilst integrating sustainability principles and a net zero carbon approach into development activities.
+We work with others in the region, whose common goal is to achieve a fully sustainable economy whilst integrating sustainability principles and a net zero carbon approach into development activities.
 Future prosperity must be the goal of sustainability if it is to be accepted.

 To achieve this, ROSE proposes steps to not only address the forthcoming changes, but also take advantage of the opportunities that working and living sustainably can bring.
 Investing in and designing sustainable products, activities and services can demonstrate and have immediate short-term benefits that will improve the resilience of any organisation and make them fit for the future and take advantage of being first movers.